canonical/craft-parts/docs/explanation/parts.rst

 Source
 ~~~~~~

-The source for a part is described using the ``source`` property.
+The source for a part is described using the :ref:`source` property.
 This
 specifies a location where the source code or other information is to be
 *pulled* from.
 This may be a repository on a remote server, a directory on
 the build host, or some other location.